 Also called healthcare-acquired infection

-Key points about healthcare-associated infection
+Key points about healthcare-associated infections (HAIs)

-- Healthcare-associated infections (HAIs) are infections you can get while receiving treatment for medical or surgical conditions.
-They can occur in settings such as in hospitals, rehabilitation facilities and rest homes.
+- HAIs are infections you may get while being treated in hospitals, rehabilitation facilities and rest homes.

-- Anyone receiving treatment for medical or surgical conditions is at risk of HAIs, but some people are at greater risk, eg, young children, older adults and people with weakened immune systems.
+- Anyone getting treatment is at risk of HAIs, but young children, older adults and people with weakened immune systems are more at risk.

 The following are examples of healthcare-associated infections.